Ikergune/firos/README.md

 POST /FIROS
 -----------

-This is the api that will handle the context broker's subscription data.
-So the user doesn't have to use it.
+This API handles the subscription data of the context broker.

 POST /robot/connect
 -------------------

-This API will make FIROS to search for new robots and topics that are allowed in the configuration whitelist and will connect to them
+This API makes FIROS connecting to new robots in case their names and topics match the ones allowed on the *whitelist.json*

 POST /robot/diconnect/NAME
 --------------------------

-This API will make FIROS to disconnect from the robot specified in the path parameter NAME.
-It will delete any connection an delete the entity from the context broker.
+This API forces FIROS to disconnect from the robot specified by the *NAME* parameter.
+It will also delete any connection and entity associated to the particular robot on the Context Broker.

 POST /whitelist/write
 ---------------------

-This api overwrites or creates entries in the robot whitelist described.
-To do this you must send the data in the next fomat:
+This API overwrites or creates entries in the robot *whitelist*.
+This can be done by sending the following data:

 ``` javascript
 {